1) To stop senseless accidents and deaths resulting from driving under the influence.

-This serves you when you're already enjoying the night out and would like to request a professional driver.
-BarHoppers will drive you and any guests in your own car to a destination of your choice.
-While drivers are available anytime 24/7, use of the service is based on the availability of drivers.
+Our DD service is available to those who are already enjoying the night out and would like to request a professional driver to get home.
+The team will drive you and any guests in your own car to a destination of your choice.
+Use of the service is based on the availability of drivers.

 Party goers aren’t the only ones out in full force tonight on New Year’s Eve.
 Check out this clip to see what’s on tap for area police department.